what are antimicrobials and how do they work?

 there are two main ways in which antibiotics target bacteria. they either prevent the reproduction of bacteria, or they kill the bacteria, for example by stopping the mechanism responsible for building their cell walls.

-most antibiotics used today are produced in laboratories, but they are often based on compounds scientists have found in nature. some microbes, for example, produce substances specifically to kill other nearby bacteria in order to gain an advantage when competing for food, water or other limited resources.
+most antibiotics used today are produced in laboratories, but they are often based on compounds scientists have found in nature. many microbes, produce antibiotic substances (e.g. penicillin and streptomycin) to kill other nearby bacteria in order to to gain an advantage when competing for food, water or other limited resources.

-antibiotics specifically target processes that are unique to bacteria, this means that they are relatively safe to use in the body. when used in low doses, antibiotics do not damage human or animal cells. importantly, this also means that antibiotics are not useful against other microorganisms such as fungi and viruses.
+antibiotics specifically target processes that are unique to bacteria, this means that they are relatively safe to use in the body. when used in low doses, antibiotics cause little damage human or animal cells. importantly, this also means that antibiotics are not useful against other microorganisms such as fungi and viruses.

 what are other examples of antimicrobials?